-Travel Bloggers Share their favourite Hikes around the world Pt1
+Travel Bloggers Share their favourite Hikes around the world Pt2

-Below is the first part in my collaboration with 6 inspirational travel bloggers who share experiences of their favourite hikes around the world and why.
+Here is the second part of my collaboration with 6 inspirational travel bloggers who share experiences of their favourite hikes around the world and why.

 It’s time to get inspired for your next hike!